 - Add/Replace switch

-- Analysis value options (count, percentages, bases, averages, etc.)
+- Analysis calculation type options (count, percentages, bases, averages, etc.)

 - Display settings adjustment